Founder & CoRE Lead

 Vice-Chair & Co-Founder

-I am Deputy Director of Questacon – Australia’s National Science and Technology Centre, overseeing the operational aspects of all Questacon’s local, national and international activities.
+Kate is also the Deputy Director of Questacon – Australia’s National Science and Technology Centre, overseeing the operational aspects of all Questacon’s local, national and international activities.

 "CoRE is the future of education where students are encouraged to think laterally, to problem solve and to push boundaries.
 The graduates from CoRE learn strong self-efficacy and leadership, characteristics that are invaluable in any career path.
 The natural resources industry has changed significantly over the years and the next round of recruits need to be prepared for an ever-changing landscape.